Meet my friend, quarterly planning.

 Let’s hop in a time travel car and drive back 3 years ago.
 As a Director of Operations, I often recommended that, once a business hit a certain size, the CEO/founder went away for a quarterly planning retreat.
 And yes, I recommended they book a hotel room and leave the premises – even if the premises was their home office!
 I knew there was something incredibly powerful that happens in our brain when it’s in a new environment.

-Toward the end of February 2025, on a COE Friday, I was inputting numbers into my KPI Dashboard when it strucke me:
+Toward the end of February 2025, on a COE Friday, I was inputting numbers into my KPI Dashboard when it struck me:

 What the actual heck?
 I just hit the point at which I would tell a founder: “It’s time for an off-site quarterly planning retreat.”

-There’s no way I can fit everything I learned into just this one post, so this kicks off a 6-part blog series for entrepreneurs who want clarity, strategy, and a business that runs with purpose.
+But here’s the thing: there’s no way I can fit everything I learned into just this one post, so this kicks off a 6-part blog series for business owners who want clarity, strategy, and a business that runs with purpose.

 This series will walk you through: